-After the experiment, all subjects filled in an exit survey consisting of 42 items (39 agreement questions and three open text
+After the experiment, all participants filled in an exit survey consisting of 42 items (39 agreement questions and three open text questions), which provided us feedback on the difficulties they faced during the experiment.
+Due to space reasons, we only describe the most important aspects of this survey here.